lucas42paris/42_libft/README.md

 This project consists of recoding some functions from the standard C library, as well as other additional functions that are not part of the libc, or which are part of it but in a different form.

-The code must respect the standard imposed by 42 (see pdf).
+The code must respect the Norm imposed by 42 (see pdf).

 __Acquired skills__ :